Invertible Manifold Learning for Dimension Reduction: Experiment

-We perform ablation study on MNIST, USPS, KMNIST, FMNIST and COIL-20 to evaluate effects of the network structure and the loss terms in \textit{i-ML-Enc} for manifold learning and invertible property.
-Based on ML-Enc, three proposed parts are added: the \textit{extra head} (\textbf{Ex}), the orthogonal loss $\mathcal{L}_{orth}$ (\textbf{Orth}), the zero padding loss $\mathcal{L}_{pad}$ (\textbf{Pad}).
-Besides the previous 8 indicators, we introduce the rank of the output matrix of the layer $L-1$ as $r(Z^{L-1})$, to measure the sparsity of the high-dimensional representation.
-We conclude that the \textbf{Ex+Orth+Pad} is the best combination to achieve invertible NLDR with $s$-sparse, e.g. $125$-sparse on MNIST.
-The detailed analysis of experiment results and further discussion of the $s$-sparse are given in \textbf{Appendix \ref{A_4}}.
+\paragraph{Analysis on loss terms.} We perform an ablation study to evaluate the effects of the proposed network structure and loss terms in \textit{i-ML-Enc} on MNIST, USPS, KMNIST, FMNIST, and COIL-20.
+Based on ML-Enc, three proposed parts are added: the \textit{extra head} (\textbf{Ex}), the orthogonal loss $\mathcal{L}_{orth}$ (\textbf{Orth}), the padding loss $\mathcal{L}_{pad}$ (\textbf{Pad}).
+Besides the previous six indicators, we introduce the rank of the output matrix of the layer $L-1$ as $r(Z^{L-1})$, to measure the sparsity of the high-dimensional representation.
+We conclude that the combination \textbf{Ex+Orth+Pad} is the best to achieve invertible NLDR of $s$-sparse by a series of equidimensional layers.
+The detailed analysis of experimental results is given in \textbf{Appendix A.4}.

+\paragraph{Orthogonality and sparsity.} We further discuss the orthogonality of weight matrices and $s$-sparse representations in the first stage of \textit{i-ML-Enc}.
+We find that the first $L-1$ layers of \textit{i-ML-Enc} are nearly strict orthogonal mappings because each layer satisfies $\vert| W_{l}^TW_{l}-I\vert|<10^{-5}$, as illustrated in Fig. \ref{figure:ch4_2_0} (b).
+Meanwhile, the $L-1$-th layer output of \textit{i-ML-Enc} achieves sparsity.
+Taking the $8$-th layer output of \textit{i-ML-Enc} on MNIST test set as an example, as shown in Fig. \ref{figure:ch4_2_0} (c).
+We can construct a $125$-D linear subspace with $125$ orthogonal base vectors decomposed from the output matrix and reconstruct to the original space ($784$-D) without losing information by PCA \cite{2011-JMLR-sklearn} and its inverse transform.
+It indicates a low-dimensional constrain is learned by \textit{inv-ML-Enc}.
+Thus, we conclude that an invertible NLDR of data manifolds can be learned by \textit{i-ML-Enc} in the \textit{sparse coordinate transformation}.

+\paragraph{Relationship between $s$-sparse and intrinsic dimension $d$.} We notice that the $s$-sparse achieved by the first stage of \textit{i-ML-Enc} is higher than the approximate intrinsic dimension $d$ on each dataset, e.g. $116$-sparse on USPS and $125$-sparse on MNIST.
+We found the following reasons: (\romannumeral1) Because the data manifolds are usually quite complex but sampling sparsely, the lowest isometric embedding dimension is between $d$ to $2d$ according to Nash Embedding Theorem and the hyper-plane hypothesis.
+The $s$ obtained by \textit{i-ML-Enc} on each dataset is nearly in the interval of $[d, 2d]$, which is not the true intrinsic dimension of the manifolds. (\romannumeral2) The proposed \textit{i-ML-Enc} is not optimized enough, which serves as a simple network implementation of inv-ML.
+We need to design a better implementation model if we want to approach the lower embedding dimension to preserve both geometry and topology.